 - Use document styles (accessed in the Styles group of the Home tab) to effect italic text, instead of using the “I” button in the Font group of the Home tab.

-- Do not use bold text or use an underline to indicate emphasis.
+- Do not use bold text, ALL CAPS or an underline to indicate emphasis.

-- Do not vary the font, the point size, the paragraph justification or paragraph indents.
+- Do not vary the font, the point size, colors, the paragraph justification or paragraph indents.
 Ever.

 - No drop caps or embedded images.